 NMBI approved- 6 CEU’s

-This training course contains all the relevant & essential information provided in competitor’s courses, but it has also been designed to deliver a focus on understanding behaviors as a means of communication.
-There is a strong person-centered focus and it gives participants the understanding of what is expected in the management of behaviour, from a best practice and a HIQA standards perspective.
-We show what Positive Behaviour Supports are, how to develop positive behavior support plans and encourage staff to think about how they can reduce or eliminate the need for restrictive practices.
+It has been designed to deliver an understanding of behaviours as a means of communication.
+There is a strong person-centred focus and it gives participants an understanding of what is expected in the management of behaviour, from a best practice and a HIQA standards perspective.
+We show what Positive Behaviour Supports are, how to develop positive behaviour support plans and encourage staff to think about how they can reduce or eliminate the need for restrictive practices.

 Overview of legislation and development of policies in relation to managing workplace violence and aggression.

 Understanding the process that contributes to the development of a crisis (stages of escalating behavior).

 Risk assessment of the individual and the environment.